 Our stevia extraction and refining operations consist of two components: primary processing of stevia leaf into intermediate stevia extract; and secondary processing into final high-grade stevia extract products.
-All of our extraction and refining operations are located in China and we have two wholly owned subsidiaries in China that undertake the primary and secondary extraction and refining operations.
+All of our extraction and refining operations are located in China and we have two facilities in China - Chuzhou Runhai and Runyang - that undertake the primary and secondary extraction and refining operations.

-For monk fruit, the extraction and refining take place entirely within one of our four facilities (our Chuzhou Runhai facility in Mingguang).
+For monk fruit, the extraction and refining take place entirely within one of our three facilities (Chuzhou Runhai).
 The processes are quite similar to those described below for stevia.